-- On the Action screen, under Settings, paste the webhook URL from Aha! into the URL field.
+- On the Action page, under Settings, paste the webhook URL from Aha! into the URL field.
 You can leave the option fields unchanged and click Finish to create the subscription.

-11. Finally, test the integration by opening one of your features in Aha! and use the Send dropdown to select Send to Visual Studio Team Services.
-You should see a link to the created VSTS record appear on the Aha! feature after a few seconds.
-This will let you easily click into VSTS to verify that everything was sent through correctly.
+You should see a link to the created Azure DevOps record appear on the Aha! feature after a few seconds.
+This will let you easily click into Azure DevOps to verify that everything was sent through correctly.

 Note: You also have the ability of manually bulk sending a subset of features to Azure DevOps.

 Manage your integration

 If you have multiple Azure DevOps integrations that you need to manage, use the Manage integrations report, located in: